 While Bittorrent technology is infamous for distributing copyrighted material, most of us download pirated movies and songs without even batting an eye, after all the Feds aren’t going to bust through your door for something so harmless right…?

 While most of us believe this absurd notion, online piracy is no laughing matter.
 Whether you pirate one file or a hundred, you are still infringing copyrighted content and that in itself is illegal.
-Therefore make sure you are in a country which is safe for torrenting.

 The international intellectual property alliance claims that torrenting alone racks up billions of dollars in lost economic revenue.